 I’ve spent countless hours over the past year editing and refining those pieces that I feel still deserve to remain published somewhere.
-While I still will write here and there, I’ve certainly lost creative direction more recently, despite still note taking and musing on and off.
-But, hearing that song this morning made me consider something about writing that I hadn’t thought about before.
+While I still will write here and there, I’ve lost creative direction more recently, despite still note taking and musing on and off.
+But, hearing that song made me consider something about writing that I hadn’t thought about before.

-Whether people decide to cross those bridges or not isn’t up to us.
+Whether people decide to cross those bridges or not isn’t up to us, though.
 Some will just stop and stare, maybe snap a photograph.
 Others will come halfway, then go back.
-But, when someone crosses that bridge and truly connects with our art, that’s the end result we all long for when we set about to create.
+But, when someone crosses that bridge and truly connects with our art, that’s the result we all long for when we set about to create.
 At least, I realize now that should be the end goal.

 In fact, it was a written piece of great artistry and soulfulness that built the most important bridge I’ve ever crossed.
-I wish that my works could one day build the same for others who feel empty, lost, or otherwise befuddled to find some sort of comfort in my words in the way that piece did for me.
+Through it, I stared straight into a soul who desperately needed to find a new connection, and this piece succeeded in that task.
+I wish that my own works will one day build the same bridges for others who feel empty, lost, or otherwise befuddled to find some sort of comfort.
+I have a strong need for my words to work as well as that piece did for me.

 ~ Amelia <3